xihu2/Splunk/README.md

 * run shell script to run all the test cases under Splunk/python
  	* $ ./movieAPITest_script.sh

-* setup daily test shell script run at 22:00pm in crontab under Splunk/python
-*  stdout will be saved in run_results.log
+* setup daily test shell script run at 22:00pm in crontab under Splunk/python and stdout will be saved in run_results.log
 	* $ crontab -e to edit crontab
  	* add following line: 00 22 * * * movieAPITest_script.sh > run_results.log
  	*  save the file